huanlin/docsy-fix2/README.md

 ## How to use this project?

-First, clone this repo into your local folder, say `d:/work/docsy-example-standalone`.
+First, download this repo as a ZIP file and extract it to your local folder, say `d:/work/docsy-example-standalone`.
+Usually, you will not `git clone` this repo because the network environment does not allow any `git` requests to GitHub, and I think that's why you're here.

 Then run `npm install` to see if everything is up-to-date, i.e. no error and nothing needs to download.